Akuli/jou/doc/ai-thoughts.md

 I used [copilot.microsoft.com](https://copilot.microsoft.com/) for the same reasons as in 2025.

 I first asked the AI to write me a program that demonstrates how to use lists.
-It was very far from the correct thing, so I ended up giving [the documentation about lists](lists.md) as an attachment.
+It was very far from correct, so I ended up giving [the documentation about lists](lists.md) as an attachment.
 I later attached more documentation files.
 Once that was working, I then asked the AI to implement the JSON builder: